 It should be no surprise that the rewards you can earn for watching videos, or liking Instagram posts are going to match the effort, but you if you get to the $10 threshold each week, it can fund Dollar Cost Averaging which may eventually turn into something more meaningful.
 Note, that if you don't hit the $10 requirement, funds rollover to the next week and are not wiped.

 One of the biggest trends of the last few years has been the intersection of crypto with collectibles and gaming.
-The ease with which collectible digital items (NFTs) can be minted and traded has seen a huge surge in gaming experiences with in-built economies where you acquire and grow virtual land, in-game items or characters that have tradable value in the real world.
+The ease with which collectible digital items (NFTs) can be minted and traded has seen a huge surge in gaming experiences now described as play-to-earn.

 As already pointed out, time is money, so you will have to put in the hours, but if you would naturally be playing traditional console games, it might worth considering switching to a decentralised metaverse where you can own land or items with tradable value.